Egor Bazin: 2020–2021 season: Debut of Khudaiberdieva/Bazin

 Khudaiberdieva/Bazin made their debut at the senior Russian test skates, where Bazin fell on a twizzle in the free dance.
 They made their competitive debut at the first stage of the domestic Russian Cup series, the qualifying competition series to the 2021 Russian Figure Skating Championships, in Syzran in September.
 They placed first in the rhythm dance and second in the free dance to narrowly win the gold medal ahead of Morozov/Bagin.
 At their next event, the third stage held in Sochi, the team placed second in both the rhythm dance and the free dance to take second overall behind reigning national bronze medalists Zahorski/Guerreiro.

 In November, Khudaiberdieva/Bazin made their international debut at the 2020 Rostelecom Cup, where they placed fifth in the rhythm dance, just narrowly behind Morozov/Bagin.
 In the free dance, Khudaiberdieva/Bazin managed to overtake Morozov/Bagin by a little less than three points to place fourth in the free dance and fourth overall.

 Competing at their first senior Russian Championships together (and Khudaiberdieva's first), they placed fourth in the rhythm dance despite a twizzle wobble from Bazin that earned him only a level 2 on that element.
 In the free dance, Khudaiberdieva stumbled on her twizzle sequence, placing them sixth in that segment and fifth overall.

 Following the national championships, Khudaiberdieva/Bazin participated in the 2021 Channel One Trophy, a televised team competition held in lieu of the cancelled European Championships.
 They were selected for the Red Machine team captained by Alina Zagitova.
 They placed fifth in both their segments of the competition, while their team finished in first overall.

 2021–2022 season

 Khudaiberdieva/Bazin began the season at the 2021 CS Denis Ten Memorial Challenge, where they won the bronze medal and then took gold at the Volvo Open Cup.
 In their lone Grand Prix assignment, they were eighth at the 2021 Rostelecom Cup.

 At the 2022 Russian Championships, Khudaiberdieva/Bazin placed sixth in the rhythm dance.
 In the free dance, following the withdrawal of top team Sinitsina/Katsalapov due to injury, Khudaiberdieva/Bazin moved up to the bronze medal with a third place in that segment.
 Bazin said afterward, "not only one couple tried to qualify for the Olympics, everyone tried.
 We want to at least have a chance to fight a little bit."
 This was widely interpreted as querying the validity of the scores for controversial silver medalists Davis/Smolkin.

+Khudaiberdieva/Bazin announced their retirement from competitive ice dance in April 2025.